nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 The second use case is using the daily status collected from each user the bot will generate a summary report.

-1. For this part in the module, the user initiates the conversation for the bot to generate a sprint report for yesterday
+1. For this part in the module, the user initiates the conversation for the bot to generate a sprint report for yesterday.

 	        Input:
 	        @scibot generate sprint report for yesterday